 How to remove your mask properly

-First, be sure to wash your hands thoroughly before putting on or removing your mask.
-When you’re ready to take it off, do not touch the front of the mask – it could be contaminated.
-Instead, remove it carefully using the ties or ear loops.
+First, be sure to wash your hands thoroughly before putting on your mask.
+When you’re ready to take it off, do not touch the front of the mask — it could be contaminated.
+Instead, remove it by carefully.
 Put the mask straight into the wash if it is re-usable, or discard it, before washing your hands again.

 What’s the difference between a surgical mask and an N95 mask?